 What we see above is Genesis 14:15 from an authentic original 1611 Bible.
 Now we will look at that same verse in the Pure Cambridge Text: And he divided himself against them, he and his servants, by night, and smote them, and pursued them unto Hobah, which is on the left hand of Damascus.

 You will notice that no actual words were changed.
 The vocabulary is exactly the same and yet it appears all different.
 There are three major types of changes in the above verse.
 The font is different.
-For the first 150 years of the King James Bible, readers endured the tedium of a gothic font.
-An "s" looked like a modern "f" except at the end of a word.
-A "v" looked like a modern "u".
+For the first 17 years of the King James Bible, readers endured the tedium of a gothic font.
+For many years following, an "s" looked like a modern "f" except at the end of a word.

 You will notice that a few words are spelled differently.
 We no longer spell "he" as "hee".
 We no longer put an "e" on the end of "himself."
 We also spell Hobah differently.
 There are still two other types of changes between an original 1611 and a modern King James Bible .
 One of them is in this verse.
 It is punctuated differently.
 There are four commas in the first example.
 The Pure Cambridge Text places a comma after the word "servant".
 Also, the verse ends differently.
 In 1611 the verse ended with a colon.
 Today it ends with period.